hrishikeshs/writings/thoughts-on-functions.md

 ...
 ```

-Here, I have written the functions `isUserEligibleForLicense`, `isPremiumUser` , `isProUser` which taken in a `User` object and return various results based on
+Here, I have written the functions `isUserEligibleForLicense`, `isPremiumUser` , `isProUser` which take in a `User` object and return various results based on
 the info present.
 (We could also make these instance methods of the `User` class.
-It doesn't matter in this context)
+It doesn't matter in this discussion)

 If you have defined functions as illustrated, you now have more "words" in
 your vocabulary while programming.
 They are better abstraction primitives.
 For